 Dr. Thomas Sewall is little-known for his conviction on multiple counts of grave robbing.
-He is well-known for his graphic drawings of “alcohol diseased stomachs.”
+But he’s well-known for his graphic drawings of “alcohol diseased stomachs.”
 They were widely used to promote temperance.
-Learn more about grave robbing Dr. Thomas Sewall.
+Learn more about the grave robbing Dr. Thomas Sewall.

 Shuler, Robert P.

-The Prohibition Party candidate who received the highest vote of any prohibition candidate in any election in U.S. history was Rev. Robert P. Shuler.
-Learn why his nickname of ‘Fightin’ Bob Shuler‘ was so well-deserved.
+The Prohibition Party candidate who received the highest vote in any election in U.S. history was Rev. Robert P. Shuler.
+Learn why his nickname of “Fightin’ Bob Shuler”was so well-deserved.